 The pure enrichment mistaire humidifier is a good option for those looking for a lower priced unit.
 It does away with a lot of the bells and whistles of some of the more premium models.

 Another downside is the run time is only 7-10 hours.
 However this humidifier covers up to 175 sq. ft and has 2 different output levels.
 It also has a nightlight mode option, making it convenient for a bedroom.

-A quiet, space saving design is what sets the taotronics cool mist humidifier apart from other models.
-Its similar to the budget option listed above, but has a longer run time and slightly more sq. foot coverage.
-Its great for small spaces where you dont want to devote an entire area to a humidifier.
+A quiet, space saving design is what sets the Arpstar cool mist humidifier apart from other models.
+It’s similar to the budget option listed above, but has slightly more sq. foot coverage.
+Its great for small spaces where you don’t want to devote an entire area to a humidifier.
 The design is also sleek enough to blend in to other modern aesthetics without looking like a sore thumb in the room.